Conformal Bootstrap on the Annulus in Liouville CFT: Introduction

-\item {\bf Step 3.} The computation of Ward's identity on the upper half-plane can be linked with the full plane case \eqref{Fig.main3}.
-This was first pointed out in the physics literature by Cardy \cite{Car}, so-called Cardy's doubling trick.
-But he defines the stress energy tensors by the metric variation of the correlation functions and the approach is not rigorous.
-For our purpose of gluing amplitudes, we need to define the stress-energy tensors by some Gaussian functionals then apply Markov properties.
-So Cardy's doubling trick is highly nontrivial in our setting, we give the full dirty proof in section \eqref{Cardytrick}.
-Then transfer this generalized correlation function on the full plane with SETs located at $i$, $-1$ by $\psi^{-1}$, see figure \eqref{Fig.main4}, we see the conformal blocks of annulus can be linked with the conformal blocks of torus which are defined in \cite{GKRV21}.
-This leads to the proof of bootstrap formula \eqref{two point bootstrap} and indicates the convergence of annulus 2-point conformal blocks of annulus as a power series in $q\in(0,1)$ for almost all $P\in\R^+$.
+\item {\bf Step 3.} The Ward's identity in the upper half-plane can be linked with the full plane case, see Figure \ref{Fig.main3}.
+This was first pointed out in the physics literature by Cardy \cite{Car}, so-called Cardy's doubling trick, when he studies the Ising model.
+He defines SET as the metric variation of the correlation functions.
+For our purpose of gluing amplitudes, we need to define SET by some Gaussian functionals, i.e. $T(z)=Q\partial^2_z\phi-(\partial_z\phi)^2$.
+Then the gluing property comes from the Markov property of GFF $\phi(z)$.
+In our setting, Cardy's doubling trick is highly nontrivial.
+We give the explicit statement in Section \ref{Cardytrick} and postpone its proof to the Appendix \ref{proof cardy}.